neurallayer/roboquant-notebook/README.md

 docker run --rm -p 8888:8888 roboquant/jupyter
 ```

-## Content
+## Included tutorials
-The following tutorials are included and if you click on the notebook name, the notebook will be automatically opened on MyBinder.org:
+The following tutorials are included and if you click on one of the notebook names below, the notebook will be automatically opened on MyBinder.org:

 - [visualization.ipynb](https://mybinder.org/v2/gh/neurallayer/roboquant-notenook/main?filepath=tutorials/visualization.ipynb) - Shows the charting capabilities of roboquant
 - [alpaca.ipynb](https://mybinder.org/v2/gh/neurallayer/roboquant-notenook/main?filepath=tutorials/alpaca.ipynb) - Shows the integration with Alpaca broker